charlymarchiaro/esp-trainer/README.md

 This is an ESP trainer as described here: http://www.espresearch.com/iphone/.

-It is completely free and open-source, without ads, and is based on the iPhone version available in the [AppStore](https://apps.apple.com/us/app/esp-trainer/id336882103).
+It is completely free and open source, without ads, and is based on the iPhone version available on the [App Store](https://apps.apple.com/us/app/esp-trainer/id336882103).

 # Project